maxcountryman/flask-login/README.md

 ```

 Now we're ready to define our views.
 The login view will populate the session with
 authentication info.
-The protected view will only be avialble to authenticated users;
+The protected view will only be available to authenticated users;
 visiting it otherwise will show an error.
 The logout view clearing the session.

 ```python